 Whole blood donation is the most common type of blood donation.
 You can donate whole blood every 56 days.

 After donation, the blood is separated into three components: red blood cells, platelets and plasma.

 Whole blood donors are always needed to replenish the blood supply, especially donors with A negative, B negative and O blood types.
 O negative can be given to patients with any blood type, and is often used in emergencies and traumas.

 Double red cell donations are similar to whole blood donations.
 If you meet certain criteria, double red cell donation allows you to safely donate two units of red cells during one appointment to maximize the impact of your donation and your time.

 This procedure is great for donors with a much-needed blood type and an extremely busy schedule.
 You can donate double red every 112 days.

 Blood types that are preferred for this procedure include: O, A negative or B negative.
 Donating double red cells takes about 20-30 minutes longer than a whole blood donation, and you can donate approximately every four months.

 Platelets & Plasma

 Platelets and plasma are donated through the process of apheresis.
 Apheresis (pronounced ay-fer-ee-sis) is a Greek word meaning “to separate” or “to take away.”
-You can donate platelets every two weeks and plasma every four weeks.
+You can donate platelets every seven days and plasma every four weeks.